orivann/aquapump-app/DEPLOYMENT.md

      --set frontend.image.repository=aquapump-frontend \
      --set frontend.image.tag=dev
    ```

    Adjust the image repository/tag overrides to match whatever you loaded into the cluster (or remove them if you use the default ECR images).
+The frontend container proxies `/api/*` requests to the in-cluster backend service, so browsers just call `/api/chat` on the same origin—no special DNS entries or Kubernetes-only hostnames are required.

 6. **Access the app** – With the kind config above, browse to `http://localhost:8080` for the frontend and `http://localhost:8080/api` for backend routes.
 Alternatively, port-forward: `kubectl port-forward svc/aquapump-frontend 8081:80 -n aquapump`.
 7. **Cleanup** – `kind delete cluster --name aquapump && rm kind-aquapump.yaml`.
 For minikube run `minikube delete`.